 Pennyrile Electric serves over 49,000 members in parts of nine Kentucky counties, including Butler, Caldwell, Christian, Logan, Lyon, Muhlenberg, Simpson, and Trigg.

-Brent Gilkey, VP of Member Services and Communications, says providing reliable power to co-op members is a top priority for Pennyrile Electric.
+Brent Gilkey, VP of Member Services and Communications, said providing reliable power to co-op members is a top priority for Pennyrile Electric.
 The co-op has purchased its power from TVA since 1942.
 Today, members continue to receive reliable energy, as well as access to many programs made possible by the partnership between Pennyrile Electric and TVA.
 These include TVA EnergyRight programs such as the DIY Home Energy Assessment and the Home Energy Evaluation, which help residents to improve energy efficiency in their homes.

 Pennyrile Electric values all its members, including those who may need additional assistance.
 Because of this, Pennyrile Electric also participates in TVA EnergyRight’s Home Uplift program to help assist some of the most vulnerable members of the community.